 It’s true that most stand-up comedians are men and female comedians are certainly a minority in this performing art.
 But it’s not because of discrimination or intentional exclusion of women as some would tend to express or imply.

 If you go to any stand-up comedy open mic night, you will see that the vast majority of new comedians vying for open mic performance time are men.

 Note: You will also notice that the vast majority of comedians who get stuck in “open mic mode” because they can’t actually deliver a stand-up comedy routine that gets laughs are also men.

 I have a YouTube channel where most of the videos provide basic information for new comedians.

-I have tens of thousands of video views on that YouTube channel.
+I have many thousands of video views on that YouTube channel.
 The statistics reveal that 80% of the people watching my videos are men and 20% are women.

 I have had my educational materials for stand-up comedians available online for over a decade.
 The majority of folks who invest in what I offer are overwhelmingly men, not women.

 I don’t believe that female comedians or women in general have less internet access than men do.

 So from a purely statistical viewpoint, it’s certainly not gender per se that determines the overall make up of stand-up comedy — it’s more about who has the interest, the time, the courage to show up and the commitment to go for it.